 - Here, you can find the option to “Reset this PC” – click on the “Get Started” button and follow along.
 You get a reset for Windows and are successful in getting your files back this way!

 - The second option below is to “Go back to the previous version of Windows 10”.
 However, this option is unavailable if you installed the update more than ten days ago and you won’t be able to use this method to recover the files that disappeared from Windows 10.

 Solution 3: Reveal Hidden Files and Folders

 Sometimes, missing files in Windows are hidden by the system.
-Getting files back is as simple as turning on the option to view hidden files.
-To reveal your hidden files, simply launch the File Explorer (Windows logo key + E), and go to the View tab, and check the box for “Hidden items” towards the right.
+To reveal your hidden files, simply launch File Explorer (Windows logo key + E), go to the View tab, and check the box for “Hidden items” towards the right.

 Solution 4: Scanning For Errors and Viruses/Malware

 If your files disappeared from windows 10, hard drive errors or viruses and malware can be a cause for it.
 First, you can scan your drive for errors.
 Often, Windows prompts users to scan and check a drive for errors if it has issues, but you can also do it yourself.
 Second, scan your drives for viruses – while some are merely inconvenient, other viruses can cause serious damage.

 Scanning for Errors